Easy Roasted Tomato Salsa

 • TOTAL

-For this easy tomato salsa, we char tomatoes, garlic, and peppers, and then then add them to onion, cilantro, and lime for a flavorful and addictive homemade salsa.
+For this easy roasted tomato salsa, we char tomatoes, garlic, and peppers and then add them to onion, cilantro, and lime for a flavorful and addictive homemade salsa.
 As this tomato salsa cools, it becomes really flavorful.
 In fact, if you have the time, leave it in the refrigerator for an hour or two before serving.
 Or make it a day or two in advance.

 You Will Need